vitorregisrr/sirioead/README.md

 ### Open the terminal and run:
 - "npm install" to install all required dependencies
-- "npm gulp" to open the project in a browser and hot reload when changes are made inside the project
+- "npm run gulp" to open the project in a browser and hot reload when changes are made inside the project

 #### How to add JS vendors:
 - Go to gulpfile.js, and into array localized inside the task "buildBaseVendorScripts", concat the new file. (please install it via NPM)